Norbert515/speedtrials-2025/README.md

 1. **Fork**
    - Fork this repository, you'll include a link to your fork in your submission.
+2. **Environment Setup:**
+   - Copy `ENV_TEMPLATE` to `.env` and update the values as needed for your database configuration
+   - Install Python dependencies: `pip install -r requirements.txt`
 3. **Explore:**
    - Look through the [data directory](data/) to understand structure and patterns.
    - Ingest the raw data into a clean, queryable database.